Robert Ardrey

 Robert Ardrey (October 16, 1908 – January 14, 1980) was an American playwright, screenwriter and science writer perhaps best known for The Territorial Imperative (1966).
-After a Broadway and Hollywood career, he returned to his academic training in anthropology and the behavioral sciences in the 1950s.
+After a Broadway and Hollywood career, he returned to his academic training in anthropology in the 1950s.

 As a playwright and screenwriter Ardrey received many accolades.
 He was awarded a Guggenheim Fellowship in 1937, won the inaugural Sidney Howard Memorial Award in 1940, and in 1966 received an Academy Award nomination for best screenplay for his script for Khartoum.
-His most famous play, Thunder Rock, is widely considered an international classic.
+His most famous play is Thunder Rock.

-Ardrey's scientific work played a major role in overturning long-standing assumptions in the social sciences.
-In particular, both African Genesis (1961) and The Territorial Imperative (1966), two of his most widely read works, were instrumental in changing scientific doctrine and increasing public awareness of evolutionary science.
-His work was so popular that many prominent scientists cite it as inspiring them to enter their fields.
+Ardrey's science writing challenged models in the social sciences of his time.
+African Genesis (1961) and The Territorial Imperative (1966), two of his most widely read works, increased public awareness of evolutionary science.
+However he was criticized by scientists for having misunderstood the science and misinterpreted the evidence.